dongpu1813/Byt3Coin-QT-v1/README.md

 What is Byt3coin?
 ----------------

-Byt3coin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 1.1 minute block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~24 million total coins